constanthing/typing/README.md

 - Start tracking time when user types not before
 - Calculate speed even when not typing
 - BUG REPORT: show wrong and correct
+- Prevent accuracy from going below 0%
+- Change calculation of accuracy its not right.
+- check why you have whereInQuote and displayIndex ??? aren't they the same thing?
+- Macro for loading a different quote
 #### For Fun
 - Add scorestreaks
 - Add sound effects (i.e. when spacing on new word without typing, error, etc...)